-Equine therapy, or EAAT (Equine Assisted Activities and Therapy) refers to traditional riding or adaptive riding activities conducted by a PATH International (Professional Association of Therapeutic Horsemanship) certified instructor.
+Equine services refers to traditional riding or adaptive riding activities conducted by a PATH International (Professional Association of Therapeutic Horsemanship) certified instructor.
 The participant must continuously contract and relax muscles to re-balance, which ultimately improves core strength, flexibility, and Balance.

-For individuals with learning or mental disabilities, therapeutic riding compels them to increase concentration, patience, and discipline.
+For individuals with learning or mental disabilities, riding compels them to increase concentration, patience, and discipline.
 If a psychological or emotional disability is present, the unique relationship formed with a horse can help improve interpersonal relationships as well.
-Here are some other advantages of equine therapy:
+Here are some other advantages of equine services:

 Studies have found that horses mimic the movements of the human gait.
 As a result, riding a horse can stimulate the muscles a person uses to walk that otherwise would not have been stimulated.

 - Horses are amazingly intuitive, and able to foster strong emotional ties with people.

 - Many people with disabilities are not able to sit up straight because of imbalance.
 Horses are able to tolerate this and alter their gait to balance the participant.

 - Facing day-to-day life with a disability is difficult for anyone.
 Having an opportunity to look forward to something that is fun and recreational, while at the same time beneficial, is a very good thing.